Wartime survey of Ukrainian society / tenth wave

 The employment rate is growing.
 More and more Ukrainians are employed and work full or part-time (69% of respondents declare this now, compared to 62% in December 2023).
 For comparison, the lowest employment rate was in March 2022 at 24% of respondents, and has been consistently increasing since then.

-"The fact that the level of employment and income is increasing can positively influence the decision of Ukrainians to return home.
-After all, having a job is one of the key factors in return migration.
+“The fact that the level of employment is increasing can positively influence the decision of Ukrainians to return home.
+After all, having a job is one of the key factors in returning.
 Moreover, the results also show an increase in intentions to stay in Ukraine if the situation worsens - currently, the vast majority (62%) of Ukrainians surveyed do not plan to move anywhere under such circumstances.
-And this is an important sign that the improvement of economic factors can influence the situation even if security risks remain," says Evgeniya Blyznyuk, sociologist, CEO&Founder of Gradus Research.
+And this is an important signal that the improvement of the job availability factor can influence the situation even if security risks remain,” says Evgeniya Blyznyuk, sociologist, CEO&Founder of Gradus Research.

 Despite fatigue and the uncertain duration of the war, trust in the Armed Forces of Ukraine remains high.
 In general, since the beginning of the full-scale war, this indicator has not changed significantly and is currently at 59%, while in 2022 it was 63%.